Skip to main content.

 Students

-Graduate Students AY 2023-24
+Graduate Students AY 2024-25

 Ana Parada is from Lisbon, Portugal.
 She holds a BA in Education from the Instituto Superior de Ciências Educativas in Odivelas, Portugal.
-She was a teacher of Maths and Science in Lisbon for 12 years before moving to the USA in 2012 with her family.
+She was a teacher of mathematics and science in Lisbon for 12 years before moving to the USA in 2012 with her family.
 She obtained an MA in Portuguese Studies and is currently pursuing a PhD in Luso-Afro-Brazilian Studies at the University of Massachusetts Dartmouth.

 Clara Simões Bordas holds a bachelor's degree in Business Administration from the University of Coimbra (Portugal) and is currently an MA student in Portuguese Studies at the University of Massachusetts Dartmouth.
-Professionally, Clara has served at the Consulate of Portugal in New Bedford for over a decade and joined the University of Massachusetts Dartmouth in 2018.
+Professionally, Clara worked at the Consulate of Portugal in New Bedford for over a decade and joined the University of Massachusetts Dartmouth in 2018.
 After working at the Center for Portuguese Studies and Culture/Tagus Press for several years, she is now on the staff of the Office of Research and Innovation.
 Her favorite topic is ancient history, and her research interests include epigraphy, ethnomathematics, iconography and linguistics.

-Fernando Linhares returns to the south coast of Massachusetts, the migration destination of his family (Brazilian/Azorean), as a PhD student in the Luso-Afro-Brazilian Studies and Theory program at the University of Massachusetts Dartmouth.
+Fernando Linhares returned to the south coast of Massachusetts, the migration destination of his family (Brazilian/Azorean), as a PhD student in the Luso-Afro-Brazilian Studies and Theory program at the University of Massachusetts Dartmouth.
 His research interest is religion and spirituality in the Lusophone world reflecting on his family’s orthodox practices alongside the liberal theologies arising from Luso-Afro-Brazilian areas specifically as they apply to marginalized populations.
 Fernando has served as a Prison Chaplain for over a decade, a Criminal Justice instructor since 2005, and an attorney since 1993.
 He received a Doctorate in Ministry (urban ministry) from Drew University; an MFA (creative nonfiction) from Salve Regina; an M.Div. from the New Brunswick Theological Seminary; an MA (Latin American Studies) from the University of Texas at Austin; an LLM (environmental justice) from Pace Law Center; a JD from Rutgers Law School; and a BA from New York University.

 Gina Reis